 The Decision Post Diagnosis

-Should the baby be diagnosed with Edward's Syndrome the doctor will suggest ending the pregnancy, as it is a severe disorder which has no cure.
+Should the baby be diagnosed with Edward's Syndrome, the doctor will suggest ending the pregnancy, as it is a severe disorder that has no cure.
 This can be an emotionally charged time for the pregnant mother and the family.
-Counselling is recommended as having a support system is crucial to dealing with this situation.
+Counseling is recommended as having a support system is crucial to dealing with this situation.

 If the mother chooses to continue the pregnancy, there is a fifty percent chance that the baby will be stillborn.
-Even if it is a live birth a number of medical complications may be expected.
+Even if it is a live birth, many medical complications may be expected.
 Baby girls have a higher survival rate than baby boys.
-Most of the time the baby will be admitted to the Neonatal Intensive Care Unit as the complications require a lot of critical care.
+Most of the time, the baby will be admitted to the Neonatal Intensive Care Unit as the complications require a lot of critical care.

-Should the baby survive the first month, the family may be able to take the baby home from the hospital.
+Should the baby survive the first month, the family may take the baby home from the hospital.
 Less than 10% of the babies survive to celebrate their first birthday.
 The caregivers need to be mentally prepared for the eventual death of the child.